Seong-Jin Cho | Biografie

 A year later Cho released an album of works by Mozart – Sonatas K281 and K332, and Concerto No. 20 in D minor K466, for which he was joined by Yannick Nézet-Séguin and the Chamber Orchestra of Europe.
 This was followed in May 2020 by The Wanderer, which opens with Schubert’s mighty Wanderer Fantasy D760, and closes with Liszt’s legendary Sonata in B minor, a work whose scale and complexity reveal the influence of the Wanderer Fantasy.
 Framed by these is Berg’s Piano Sonata, Op.
 1, indebted in turn to Liszt.

 For his next recording he teamed up with Matthias Goerne, one of the world’s most renowned Lieder singers, to perform a selection of late Romantic works by Wagner, Pfitzner and Richard Strauss.
-Im Abendrot was released in April 2021, Gramophone hailing Cho’s playing as “a model of luxurious sensitivity”.
 The pianist then reunited with the LSO and Gianandrea Noseda to continue his exploration of the music of Chopin.
 Chopin: Piano Concerto No. 2 · Scherzi was released in August 2021, the digital version featuring three bonus solo tracks: the “Revolutionary” Étude, Op.
 10 no. 12, Impromptu No. 1, Op.
 29 and Nocturne, Op.
 9 no. 2.

-For his latest album, The Handel Project, Cho has turned to the Baroque, recording three suites from Handel’s first collection of Suites de pièces pour le clavecin.
-He pairs these with Brahms’s creative response to music by the same composer: the Variations and Fugue on a Theme by Handel.
-The Handel Project will be released on 3 February 2023.
+He turned to the Baroque for The Handel Project, recording three suites from Handel’s first collection of Suites de pièces pour le clavecin.
+These were paired with Brahms’s creative response to music by the same composer: the Variations and Fugue on a Theme by Handel.
+The Handel Project was released in February 2023.

 Born in Seoul on 28 May 1994, Seong-Jin Cho began playing piano at the age of six and gave his first public performance at eleven.
 In September 2008 he won the Sixth Moscow International Frederick Chopin Competition for Young Pianists and the following year took First Prize at the Hamamatsu International Piano Competition in Japan.
 Having moved to Paris in 2012 to study with Michel Béroff at the Conservatoire, he is now based in Berlin.

 Paving the way to Cho’s victory at the prestigious Chopin International Piano Competition were Third Prize successes at the 2011 International Tchaikovsky Competition in Moscow and the 2014 Arthur Rubinstein International Piano Master Competition, as well as concerto dates with leading conductors and orchestras.
-He continues to perform on a regular basis with such eminent figures as Vladimir Ashkenazy, Myung-Whun Chung, Gustavo Dudamel, Valery Gergiev, Vasily Petrenko, Mikhail Pletnev, Esa-Pekka Salonen and Yuri Temirkanov, and major international orchestras including the Berliner Philharmoniker, Los Angeles Philharmonic, Mariinsky Orchestra, NHK Symphony, Orchestre de Paris, Philharmonia Orchestra, Royal Concertgebouw Orchestra and Royal Liverpool Philharmonic Orchestra.
+He continues to perform on a regular basis with such eminent figures as Myung-Whun Chung, Gustavo Dudamel, Andris Nelsons, Vasily Petrenko, Santtu-Matias Rouvali, Esa-Pekka Salonen and Yuri Temirkanov, and major international orchestras including the Berliner Philharmoniker, Los Angeles Philharmonic, New York Philharmonic, NHK Symphony, Orchestre de Paris, Philharmonia Orchestra, Royal Concertgebouw Orchestra, Royal Liverpool Philharmonic Orchestra and Wiener Philharmoniker.

 Mehr von Seong-Jin Cho